LBHackney-IT/API-Playbook/README.md

 ### Open source on GitHub

-> As a developer
->
-> I want my code to be open source and public
->
-> So I can showcase my work and contribute to the wider community

 Our mission is to open source 100% of our code, and start in the open whenever starting new projects.
 All of our code repositories are on GitHub, over half are currently open source.

 By employing a [12 Factor](#12-factor) methodology, we keep any secrets such as API tokens outside of our repositories, and instead injected as environment variables in trusted runtime environments.
 This allows us to write code which interacts with private systems without exposing information.

 ### Test-driven approach

 We use Test Driven Development discipline when writing new code, as it makes it easier to build functionality progressively, helps reduce error rate in production, and helps prevent against feature regressions after changes.

-- why we use tdd practice
-- resources for learning tdd
-- (triangulation)
-- how to use a test suite to ensure quality is high
+We sometimes employ [Clean Architecture][ca] which allows us to easily test each unit of our applications.

+There are some resources for learning and improving TDD practice on the [Learn Tech website][learn-tech-tdd] under "Sections".

 ## Monitoring

 ### Centralised logging

-> As a developer
->
-> I want to be able to see logs for all applications in one place
->
-> So I can debug problems across microservices and resolve them

-> As a support analyst
->
-> I want to be able to see logs for all applications in one place
->
-> So I can identify errors

 ![Papertrail Example](images/papertrail.png)